Inside City Hall

 What’s more, McKenzie’s reputation as an abrasive administrator was so well established in Boston that she had reportedly even alienated the city’s then-mayor, Thomas Menino.

 McKenzie’s tenure in Baltimore was rocky from the start.
-In her first months, she canceled a surprising number of meetings with the BDC board and was soon known for keeping her senior staff in the dark about her priorities – or even her whereabouts during office hours.
+In her first months, she canceled a surprising number of meetings with the BDC board and was soon known for keeping her senior staff in the dark about her priorities – and even her whereabouts during office hours.

 Fleeing Staff